transdigiware/blockchain/reference/hsm-gemalto.md

 Next we build a Docker image that contains the HSM client that will run on your Kubernetes cluster.
 But before you can build the image, two files are required on the client: the `docker-entrypoint.sh` and the Docker image file.

-1. **HSM client** First, copy and save the following text to a file named `docker-entrypoint.sh`.
+1. **HSM client:** First, copy and save the following text to a file named `docker-entrypoint.sh`.
 You do not need to make any changes to this file.

   ```bash
   #!/bin/bash -ex